msrraju87/Unsupervised-Learning/README.md

 # Unsupervised-Learning

-This repository contains projects relevant to unsupervised learning
+This repository contains a project the covers the concepts of unsupervised learning